Jack Krumpe

-John H. Krumpe (January 26, 1936 – March 22, 2020) was an American sports executive who served as CEO of the Madison Square Garden Corporation, New Jersey Sports and Exposition Authority, and Javits Center and president of the New York Racing Association, New York Rangers, New York Knicks, and New York Islanders.
+John H. Krumpe (January 26, 1936 – March 22, 2020) was an American sports executive who was CEO of the Madison Square Garden Corporation, New Jersey Sports and Exposition Authority, and Javits Center and president of the New York Racing Association, New York Rangers, New York Knicks, and New York Islanders.

 Early life

 Krumpe was born on January 26, 1936, on Staten Island.
 He graduated from Curtis High School and Dartmouth College, where he majored in history and was a member of the football, basketball, rugby, and baseball teams.
 In 1959 he graduated from the New York University School of Business.
 Krumpe began his business career with Union Carbide, however, he soon left to join the New York Racing Association's accounting department.

 NYRA

 In 1960, Krumpe joined the New York Racing Association as an accountant.
-He rose through the organization, serving as assistant director and later director of mutuels, vice president of mutuel operations, comptroller, and vice president in charge of operations.
+He rose through the organization, as assistant director and later director of mutuels, vice president of mutuel operations, comptroller, and vice president in charge of operations.
 On July 13, 1972, he was named president of the NYRA, succeeding Frank M. Basil.
 He resigned as president on April 26, 1974, stating that the job was "no longer fun".
 He later added that he was frustrated with the state bureaucracy, which he believed had "no long term solutions to racing's problems".